Nick Rush: Legislative initiatives

 HB672 is an economic development bill introduced in the 2014 Legislative Session by Delegate Charles Poindexter and Chief Co-Patroned by Delegate Rush.
 Under this legislation, if a company creates at least 25 new, permanent, full-time positions within the Commonwealth, that company would be eligible for a one time grant of $1,000 per position.
 The per-position fund will grow depending on the amount of new, full-time positions created.
 For example, if a company relocates to Virginia and creates 100 new jobs, that company will be eligible for $3,000 per position, up to a maximum total of $500,000 within a state fiscal year.
 The bill passed the House and Senate, and was signed by Governor Terry McAuliffe.

 HB1485, which was introduced by Rush and passed during the 2013 Legislative Session, is a proposal that would permit the Commissioner of the Virginia Department of Motor Vehicles (DMV) to postpone expiration of vehicle registrations if the DMV is unable to operate for reasons beyond its control.
 The postponement is then authorized by the Governor.
 This bill was utilized on January 30, 2015, when an internal power disruption temporarily interrupted DMV electronic services provided by the Commonwealth's data center.
 This disruption greatly impacted the ability of many Virginians to renew their driver's licenses and vehicle registration, which could have resulted in unnecessary fees for many drivers.
 However, because of this bill, those fees were prevented.

 Electoral history

 Personal life

-Nick and his wife, Jennifer currently reside in Christiansburg with their daughter who is currently attending high school.
-Nick's oldest son, Cody, graduated from Virginia Tech, was commissioned into the U.S. Army, and most recently was selected as a U.S. Army Congressional Fellow, serving and living in Washington, D.C. with his wife, Tiffany, and their two children.
-Nick's youngest son, Forrest, also graduated from Virginia Tech and was commissioned into the U.S. Army.
-He completed his time in service last Fall, and returned to Southwest Virginia with his wife, Mary Beth.
+Nick and his wife, Jennifer currently reside in Christiansburg, Virginia.
+The couple raised a daughter and two sons.